 (2) A person who exhibits, communicates or divulges in whole or in part the contents of a notification made under section 340BK(5) to any person except for the purposes of, and in accordance with, this Part commits an offence.

-[Section 340BLB inserted by No. 19 of 2016 s.
+[Section 340BLB inserted: No. 19 of 2016 s.
 78.]

 340BL.
 When report may be published